 Contingencies and Due Diligence

 Include contingencies in your offer to protect your interests.
-Common contingencies include a home inspection contingency, financing contingency, and appraisal contingency.
+Common contingencies include a home inspection contingency, loan contingency, and appraisal contingency.
 These contingencies allow you to back out of the deal if certain conditions are not met or if issues arise during the due diligence period.
+However, in Silicon Valley, it is fairly common to have any of these contingencies, as sellers will pre-inspect their homes and in a multiple offer situation, many of your competing buyers will happily waive these contingencies to help seal the deal.

 6. Closing the Deal